Tea

 Tea Certifications

-“HighTea” is proud to assure our patrons that we are aware of honoring special concerns and acting in a responsible manner, by partnering with world standard certification organizations as below.
+HighTea is proud to assure our patrons that we are committed to honouring special concerns and acting responsibly by partnering with world-standard certification organisations as listed below.
 We source our teas from “Ethical Tea Partnership” certified, “Rainforest Alliance” certified and “USDA Organic” certified tea estates and plantations.

 Ethical Tea Partnership

-The Ethical Tea Partnership (ETP) is a non-profit membership organization that exists to improve tea sustainability, the lives and livelihoods of tea workers and smallholder farmers and the environment in which tea is produced.
+The Ethical Tea Partnership (ETP) is a non-profit membership organisation that exists to improve tea sustainability, the lives and livelihoods of tea workers and smallholder farmers and the environment in which tea is produced.

 To achieve their vision of a thriving tea industry that is socially just and environmentally sustainable they focus their work on four key areas: